What is the average salary in Savannah, GA?

 Lawn Care Technician

-This job involves maintaining lawns and gardens.
-It includes tasks like mowing, trimming, and planting.
+Work outdoors and manage properties.
+Services include mowing, trimming, and applying fertilizers.
 Companies like TruGreen and local landscaping firms offer these roles.
+They focus on maintaining the beauty of properties.

 Find Lawn Care Technician jobs in Savannah, GA